KohaILS/koha-manual-zh-cn/source/administration.rst

 The :ref:`CircControl` and :ref:`HomeOrHoldingBranch` also come in to play when figuring out which circulation rule to follow.

--  If CircControl is set to "the library you are logged in at" circulation rules will be selected based on the library you are logged in at
+-  If :ref:`CircControl` is set to "the library you are logged in at" circulation rules will be selected based on the library you are logged in at

--  If CircControl is set to "the library the patron is from" circulation rules will be selected based on the patron's library
+-  If :ref:`CircControl` is set to "the library the patron is from" circulation rules will be selected based on the patron's library

--  If CircControl is set to "the library the item is from" circulation rules will be selected based on the item's library where HomeOrHoldingBranch chooses if item's home library is used or holding library is used.
+-  If :ref:`CircControl` is set to "the library the item is from" circulation rules will be selected based on the item's library where :ref:`HomeOrHoldingBranch` chooses if the item's home library  or its holding library is used.

--  If :ref:`IndependentBranches` is set to 'Prevent' then the value of HomeOrHoldingBranch is used in figuring out if the item can be checked out.
+-  If :ref:`IndependentBranches` is set to 'Prevent' then the value of :ref:`HomeOrHoldingBranch` is used in figuring out if the item can be checked out.
 If the item's home library does not match the logged in library, the item cannot be checked out unless you are a :ref:`superlibrarian <patron-permissions-defined-label>`.